FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_05.md

 # Exercises

-1. What is the alternative hypothesis for a TDT test (or any FBAT test), and how does that compare with the alternative of a test of association from a casecontrol or cohort study?
+1. What is the alternative hypothesis for a TDT test (or any FBAT test), and how does that compare with the alternative of a test of association from a case-control or cohort study?
 Why is this important from a practical perspective?
 2. The TDT is a conditional test.
 What are the random variables used in computing the null distribution of the test, and what variables are being conditioned on?